Newborn Session Guide

 Congratulations on your new little bundle of joy!
 These first few days with your new baby are so magical, so wonderful and gone in a second!
 I am excited and honored that you have chosen me to capture these memories for you.
-Below are some guidelines to help make your session go smoothly.
+Below is my newborn session guide to help make your session go smoothly.

 When to book a session:

 Photographing a newborn can be done anytime during the newborn phase, but to get the beautiful sleepy, curly images, the best time to have your session is between 8 and 14 days old.
 Book your session well before you are due to give birth as schedules fill quickly.
 Baby boys who have had circumcision should wait until seven days after the procedure to do their session.

 Newborn sessions can last from 2 to 4 hours, depending on how comfortable or fussy the baby is.
 The entire session will be geared toward the comfort and safety of your baby including having the room at a toasty 72 degrees.
 We will also take breaks as needed for feeding, burping and diaper changes.

 The session order will be: family (including individuals with mom and dad), siblings and then individuals with just baby.
 Once the family and sibling images are completed, it is best that either dad or someone you have arranged to babysit take the older children away.
 Kids have limited attention spans and if they stay it may disrupt the rest of the session.
 I will have water or tea and some light snacks available for your comfort.

 Please ensure that baby has all finger and toe nails clean and trimmed.
 You will feed baby immediately upon arrival.
 Remove any remaining food or milk by wiping baby with a wet cloth.
 Wipe away any snot or eye boogers.
 The cleaner baby is, the easier it is for the photographer to get good images.

 Bring extra bottles of milk or be prepared to breast feed baby during the session time.
 Babies will often want to cluster feed during first few weeks of life and we want baby well fed and sleepy.